 - Buy the textbook and install

 book kit at the campus bookstore, or from another source.

 You will need them on the first day of class.
-In the kit you will find
+In the textbook bundle you will find

-2 textbooks and an access code for the GDP keyboarding software.
+a textbook and an access code for the SNAP Online Lab keyboarding software.
 This course teaches

 for this class because older versions of Word will not work with the